ruempel/m41nk3y/README.md

 # Example Configuration

-The services configuration is a JSON array.
+The service configuration is a JSON array.
 Each element of this array is a JSON object with the following structure:
 `{name:"SERVICENAME", iterations: 1, pattern: "c16"}`

 For each service, the service name should identify a service with a domain.
 The iteration offset count starts at 1.
 It